Phil-Ba/Acme/readme.md

 - acme-categories: MS responsible to managing categories and their fees.
 - acme-product-inventory: MS responsible for managing the product inventory.
 - acme-ui: The web front end.
+- acme-test-utils: Commonly used test classes, mainly the test-setup of Spring.

 # Data Model
 The data model consists mainly of these 3 entities: